 The company can make an in-kind contribution (at fair market value and standard labour rates) in addition to the cash contribution.
-The recognized company contribution is the total cash or cash and in-kind and this contribution may be matched by NSERC funding on the basis of a 2:1 ratio, i.e., NSERC may contribute up to two dollars for every dollar invested by the company.
+The recognized company contribution is the total cash or cash and in-kind and this contribution may be matched by NSERC funding on the basis of a 2:1 ratio, i.e., NSERC may contribute up to two dollars for every dollar invested in cash by the company.
 The value of the in-kind contributions recognized by NSERC will not exceed the value of the cash contribution.
 For a full discussion of valid in-kind and appropriate cost-sharing ratios, refer to the Guidelines on Eligibility and Value of In-Kind Contributions.

 With regards to the ownership of the rights to intellectual property resulting from the research, refer to NSERC's Policy on Intellectual Property in the Program Guide for Professors.

 When applying for grants, applicants must describe any agreements being negotiated or in place concerning the protection and disposition of intellectual property, exploitation of research results, and publications.
 In addition, provisions for the ownership of intellectual property resulting from the research must be included in the application and are subject to approval by the participants.
 The participants recognize that DND will normally seek rights to use or have used resulting intellectual property for defence purposes.
 An intellectual property agreement will be established between DND and the participants of each research project supported through this grant.
 Awards will be made on the condition that the parties reach an agreement on the disposition of intellectual property acceptable to DND and NSERC.
 DND, as a co-founder of the grant, must be a signatory to the intellectual property agreement.